milanglacier/yarepl.nvim/README.md

 \*tui-apps refers to both TUI Apps and REPLs collectively.

-The plugin features integration with `aider.chat` and provides convenient code cell text object definitions.
+The plugin features integration with `aider.chat` and the Codex CLI, and provides convenient code cell text object definitions.
 Choose your preferred fuzzy finder among `telescope`, `fzf-lua`, or `Snacks.picker` to preview active REPLs.
 These features are available as [extensions](#extensions).

 # Showcase